jasperf/laravel-vuejs-interview-questions/README.md

 ```

 do for routes included in that code part in *web.php*?
 What is a prefix for?
 What is a group in this case?
+8. You need to add add a new private checkbox (private or not) to the dashboard for a site.
+Checked site will be private.
+How would you go about adding this new option to the dashboard and storing it to an existing database table?

 ## Sources

 * https://www.onlineinterviewquestions.com/laravel-interview-questions/